00fox/Ds2vJoy/README.md

   - double, this will work only if this mapping is already working

 Over two next sources you'll find or/xor conditions instead of simple combination
-- The mapping is lauched over those conditions:
+- The mapping is launched over those conditions:

  OrXor1 | OrXor2 |     | Source1 |       | Source2 |       | Source3 |     |
 :------:|:------:|:---:|:-------:|:-----:|:-------:|:-----:|:-------:|:---:|